pepa65/e2crypt/README.md

 **Userspace tool to manage encrypted directories on ext4 filesystems**

-Linux kernel 4.1.3 introduced native encryption for the ext4 filesystem.
-This tool, *e2crypt*, is a userspace tool to manage encrypted ext4 directories.
+This tool, *e2crypt*, is a userspace tool to encrypt, decrypt and recrypt directories on ext4 filesystems.
+Its commandline options are intended to make these ext4 encryption features accessible in a user-friendly way.

-Its options are intended to make it ease to use for an enduser.
-The code has largely been copied from [ext4-crypt](https://github.com/gdelugre/ext4-crypt), but the options have been simplified, the messages easier to understand, but the security greatly improved by a greater key range.
+The codebase was forked from [ext4-crypt](https://github.com/gdelugre/ext4-crypt) and then made easier to use and understand without losing any significant features, while increasing the security by enlarging the key range.

-From `e2fsprogs` version 1.43 onwards, a new tool called `e4crypt` is bundled to work with the ext4 encryption facilities, but its semantics make it harder to use casually.
+Linux kernel 4.1.3 introduced native encryption for directories on ext4 filesystems.
+From `e2fsprogs` version 1.43 (released May 2016) onwards, a new tool called `e4crypt` is added to make use of the ext4 encryption facilities, but its semantics make it hard to use and it is not user-friendly.

 ## Usage
 ```console